English longbow: Battle formations

 In the 16th century, these formations evolved in line with new technologies and techniques from the continent.
 Formations with a central core of pikes and bills were flanked by companies of "shot" made up of a mixture of archers and arquebusiers, sometimes with a skirmish screen of archers and arquebusiers in front.

 Surviving bows and arrows

 More than 3,500 arrows and 137 whole longbows were recovered from the Mary Rose, a ship of Henry VIII's navy that capsized and sank at Portsmouth in 1545.
 It is an important source for the history of the longbow, as the bows, archery implements and the skeletons of archers have been preserved.
 The bows range in length from 1.87 to 2.11 m with an average length of 1.98 m.
-The majority of the arrows were made of poplar, others were made of beech, ash and hazel.
-Draw lengths of the arrows varied between 61 and 81 cm with the majority having a draw length of 76 cm.
+The majority of the arrows are made of poplar, others are of beech, ash and hazel.
+Draw lengths of the arrows vary between 61 and 81 cm with the majority having a draw length of 76 cm.
 The head would add 5 to 15 cm depending on type, though some 2 to 4.5 cm must be allowed for the insertion of the shaft into the socket.